palmaisaias/React-E-commerce-Web-Application/README.md

 - **Delete Product**:
   - Selecting the product gives you the option to delete the product.
   - When the user selects "Delete Product," a modal will populate to confirm the user's action and give them the option to either confirm or cancel.
-  - Canceling will simply show the update product screen again, and confirming will delete the product and refresh the Product List page, showing that the product has now been removed.
+  - Canceling will simply show the Update Product screen again, and confirming will delete the product and refresh the Product List page, showing that the product has now been removed.

 ### 2. Customer List (Members Page)